Lemon yellow. Toast, citrus. Fresh. Acidic. chalk. Lallier R020 Reflexiin @1800/G, Eric, 240719, 89 — 2 years ago

 Despite its confectionery qualities, this wine is totally dry; it’s extra brut with only 2 g/l of dosage (added sugar) with a mouth-watering acidity, adding lift, cutting through the creamy mousse, with a persistent & polished finish, performing a series of pirouettes before its final plié.

-Cheers to wines with soul & authenticity! — 10 months ago
+Cheers to wines with soul & authenticity! — a year ago

 A single varietal Meunier from Billecart-Salmon?
 I’m sold, completely.
 A really attractive pale lemon with fine bubbles and energetic effervescence.
 This starts off quite closed in and offering not much on the nose but with a little time in the glass but then evolves into something special.
 Floral aromatics first, with a hint of jasmine and white flowers.
 There are some nice herbal and yeast notes here.
 The fruit eventually takes over with orange peel, plums, and a dollop of red cherries.